Information about requesting transcripts can be found on this page.

 due September 27th

 Letter of Recommendation packet (deadlines 12/1 and later)

 Drop-in help with applications

 Tuesdays and Thursdays at lunch in the Counseling Office; 1-to-1 application assistance Mondays after school in room 310.
 Both options begin in early fall.
 Check the school calendar for information.

 Community College Info Sessions & Lunchtime Fair

 Coming in the spring; check school calendar for dates.

 Naviance for College Applications

 All AHS students have individual Naviance accounts where they can conduct college searches and easily access information such as acceptance rates, majors offered and application deadlines.
 This year, the Counseling Department will be using Naviance eDocs to manage the college application process, from adding schools to your list to tracking deadlines and submitting required materials to colleges. eDocs works together with the Common App and other types of application and is a great organizational tool for students and parents.
-Instructions for using Naviance to manage the college application process were passed out in senior classes in mid-September and can be found here: Instructions for Managing College Applications.
+Instructions for using Naviance to manage the college application process can be found here: Instructions for Managing College Applications.

 Information about eDocs, as well as tips on how to do college research and build a list of colleges to apply to will be given by Counselors at College Application Information Night.